imcbee/GA-SEI725-Project-2---Medium/README.md

 This section describes the planning process and planning designs of how our web application.

 ### User Flow and Database Relationship
 The picture below describes loosely how the user flow would be established.
 This is not exact how the finally product is represented, but the planning phase of this project allowed us to plan ahead of and establish goals of our web application.
 The everday lay-user will start on the home page, which is the index page of the articles that the lay-user can browse and select an article to read.
 Lay-user can read articles, but will not be able to create or comment on articles unless they register as a user.
 Once logged-in, users can like, comment and review articles that they read.
-User can also edit and delete their own
+User can also edit and delete their own articles and comments.

 ![Screen Shot 2022-09-04 at 1 19 29 PM](https://user-images.githubusercontent.com/107007458/188325612-f557197b-59b2-4227-a665-28c6648c8b0e.png)